canonical/canonicalwebteam.discourse/README.md

 - get_topic(path): Fetches a single topic using its URL (path).
 - get_category_index_metadata(data_name): Retrieves metadata for the category index.
 You can optionally specify a data_name to get data for just one table.
 - get_topics_in_category(): Retrieves all topics within the currently active category.
+- get_category_events(limit=100, offset=0): Retrieves all future events in a category.
+Requires the Discourse Events plugin to be installed on the instance.